jiachenyee/IDAssignment2/README.md

   - Description
       - An overview of the list of selected items in their cart will be displayed on the left side of the page with their corresponding prices and quantities.
       - Items can be removed by reducing the quantity of that item to 0.
-      - Prices in terms of total
+      - Prices in terms of subtotal, delivery and tax (7% GST) are displayed in the right side of the page with the huge checkout button comprising the point bar and the total price.
   - {display}

-  - In this page, users are able to have an overall view of the items in their cart as well as its quantity.
-The prices of the items are summed up and diplayed in the payment card alongside the price of the tax (GST) and the final payment price.
-The points bar is also added into this section, giving the users a better understanding nad view